abelards/talks/201302-hack_your_brain.md

 * ping yourself or use Anki (ankisrs.net) and others to reinforce memorization

 ## Toolbox
-The Feynam method tells it all: explain in simple terms, ask questions, question everything.
+The Feynman method tells it all: explain in simple terms, ask questions, question everything.

 ## Conclusion
 It's all about managing health, motivation and time!